maniron0/PrefCrypt/README.md

 # PrefCrypt
-Encrypted Shared Preferences for android
+Encrypted Shared Preferences for android.

-A library to securely encrypt shared preferences
+A collection of libraries to securely encrypt shared preferences.

 # Existing Libraries